SAP-archive/teched2020-DAT263/exercises/3h/ex1/README.md

 ![](./images/configure_python3.png)

-  - Connect the `file` output node to the python operator's input node, and the
+  - Connect the `file` output node of the `Write File` operator to the `python3` operator's input node
   - Right click the python3 operator and select `Open Script`.
 This will open a code editor as a new tab inside the Modeler.
   - Delete any pre-existing code and copy/paste below text snippet.
 Afterwards you may close the code editor tab.